src-d/blog/content/post/difftree.md

 }
 ```

-# The recipie so far
+# The recipe so far

-The algorithm described above can be sumarized as:
+The algorithm described above can be summarized as:

 1. Start traversing both trees at the same time.